rrrrrrockpang/accessibility-guide/docs/Homework/Introduction.md

 Homework write-up typically takes the form of a PDF file.
 Students download the PDF file, fill in the answers, and submit it to the instructor.
 However, PDF files are not often accessible to screen reader users.
 One solution is to accessible [Markdown](https://daringfireball.net/projects/markdown/syntax#philosophy) files, which is a small text to HTML conversion language with the goal of making writing formatted text in a plain text editor easier.

+## 1. Use Markdown or LaTeX to write your homework

 Notably, Markdown is accessible to screen reader users and can be easily converted to PDF files too.

 {: .important }